 In my article, Vertebrobasilar insufficiency, I discuss the complexity and challenges of cervical neck instability treatment which we find fully displayed in the controversies and confusions surrounding the diagnosis of vertebrobasilar insufficiency, also called vertebrobasilar artery insufficiency or Bow Hunter Syndrome.
-Here patients may suffer from symptoms include dizziness, fainting, blurred vision, visual and auditory disturbances, flushing, sweating, tearing of the eyes, runny nose, vertigo, numbness and tingling, and difficulty swallowing or talking, and drop attacks.
+Here patients may suffer from symptoms that include dizziness, fainting, blurred vision, visual and auditory disturbances, flushing, sweating, tearing of the eyes, runny nose, vertigo, numbness and tingling, and difficulty swallowing or talking, and drop attacks.
 Please refer to that article for a review of current research.

-(Video at 1:35 ) The lower part of the brainstem is called the medulla oblongata and is where Cranial Nerve X or the Vagus Nerve, Cranial Nerve IX or the glossopharyngeal nerve, Cranial Nerve XI or the spinal accessory nerve and Cranial Nerve XII or the hypoglossal nerve all originate.
+(Video at 1:35 ) The lower part of the brainstem is called the medulla oblongata and is where Cranial Nerve X or the Vagus Nerve, Cranial Nerve IX or the glossopharyngeal nerve, Cranial Nerve XI or the spinal accessory nerve, and Cranial Nerve XII or the hypoglossal nerve all originate.

 Upper cervical instability, by causing a decrease in neurologic function of the lower part of the brainstem can affect the nerves.

 - Hearing problems.
 Please see our article When cervical spine instability causes ear pain, ear fullness, sound sensitivity, and hearing problems.

 - Tongue movement and speech.
 Please see our article Neck-Tongue Syndrome treated with Prolotherapy.